 - 5 kg BSF larvae + other grains and greens

 Hope this brief post has given you some ideas for feeding BSF larvae to the chicks.
-Good luck & have fun with watching your flock grow strong and joyful.
+Good luck & have fun with watching your flock grow strong, healthy and beautiful.

 Share or pin this post!